balzack/databag/README.md

   </a>
 </p>

 The app is available on fdroid as well as the google and apple stores.
 You can test out the project [here](https://databag.coredb.org/#/create), but don't post anything important as this server is regularly wiped.
+### Design
+Read the [Design Guidelines](https://github.com/balzack/databag/blob/main/.design/DESIGN.md).
+Link to [Figma File](https://www.figma.com/design/eVFi8bYlybn5KeyEePEaey/Databag---Github?node-id=1-6&t=Is2AiTfwktFO5aY0-1).
+Feel free to duplicate the Figma file to edit.
 Feedback on the UI/UX, bugs or features is greatly appreciated.

 ## Installation